Ganymede-Bio/website-docusaurus/README.md

 ## Docusaurus 2

-This directory contains customer-facing documentation for interacting with [API Server](https://github.com/Ganymede-Bio/api-server).
+This directory contains documentation for interacting with the Ganymede Cloud Server.